KanyeEast21/KanyeEast21/README.md

 - 👋 Hi, I’m @KanyeEast21
-- 👀 I’m interested in Sucking balls
+- 👀 I’m interested in being donda
-- 🌱 I’m currently learning how to be gay
+- 🌱 I’m currently learning how to reincarnate my mother
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with drake
-- 📫 How to reach me ...
+- 📫 How to reach me 8182321949

 <!---
 KanyeEast21/KanyeEast21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.